 If you've been out to the Rock Creek Confluence this summer you've likely been treated to the property's new series of interpretive signs.
-The newly-installed signs share the Confluence's story of rich Séliš-Ql̓ispe history and traditions, an agricultural past, recent conservation, and incredible natural values.
+The newly-installed signs share the Confluence's story of rich Séliš-Ql̓ispe culture and traditions, an agricultural past, recent conservation, and incredible natural values.

 The signs greet visitors at both Confluence trailheads: the eastside trail head off of Lazy Water Way and the westside trailhead off of Rock Creek Road.
 The westside trailhead is where the Confluence's 1/3-mile universal trail begins, which leads to the property's recovering wetland area and wildlife viewing platform.